|The Roundtable on Crime Trends

 Meeting #3: April 29, 2014.

-The goal of the third meeting is to understand how, and to what extent, the criminal justice system has influenced crime trends over the last two decades.
-The inquiry is two-fold: (1) Which institutions or practices make a difference (i.e., reduce crime and/or have criminogenic effects)?
+The third meeting explored how, and to what extent, the criminal justice system may have influenced crime trends over the last two decades.
+The inquiry was two-fold: (1) Which institutions or practices make a difference (i.e., reduce crime and/or have criminogenic effects)?
 (2) What is the current or potential impact of those effects on changes over time in aggregate crime rates?
-The discussions during the meeting are expected to set the stage for one or more published papers on this topic. ► Agenda
+The sessions covered issues such as policing, incarceration, recidivism and the role of probation and parole, and innovative policies and practices. ► Agenda and Presentations

 Meeting #2: December 3, 2013.